 In addition to our on-campus facilities, we also have six off-campus locations in New York State where you can take classes, attend community meetings or use one of our many exceptional resources for outdoor education, retreats, weekend getaways or special events.

-For parking information about admissions visits, special events, evenings and weekends, check the links below or contact the Parking Department at 607-753-4123 or by email.
+For parking information about admissions visits, special events, evenings and weekends, check the links below or contact the Parking Operations and Security Services Office at 607-753-4123.

 The campus bus runs at half-hour intervals from our western parking lots to key buildings and facilities.
 You can also use the late-night campus shuttle, the Sunday Bus or a weekend shopping bus, as well as the Friday and Saturday Downtown Shuttle.